Skip to main content

 </dxwui:NavigationFrame>

-• If the service does not need to be attached to a specific visual element (such as Message Box Services), you can use the following technique instead:
+1. If the service does not need to be attached to a specific visual element (such as Message Box Services), you can register the service in the dependency injection container:

 public class MainViewModel {